SamuelIbanga5/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. 12-file_type: Prints the type of file named "iamafile" in the /tmp/ directory.
 14. 13-symbolic_link: Creates a symbolic link to /bin/ls named "__ls__".
 15. 14-copy_html: Copies HTML files from working directory into parent directory.
+16. 100-lets_move: Moves all files beginning with an uppercase letter to the directory /tmp/u.